axxx75/Rclone-Manager/README.md

 ## Problem resolution

-If the service not start correctly, check the log with:
+If the service does not start correctly, check the log with:

 ```bash
 sudo journalctl -u rclone-manager -e